Gustav Wetterström

 Karl Gustav Evert Wetterström (15 October 1911 – 16 November 1991) was a Swedish footballer who played as a striker.

-He played for IK Sleipner and the Sweden national football team, for whom he appeared in the 1938 FIFA World Cup.
+He played for IK Sleipner and the Sweden men's national football team, for whom he appeared in the 1938 FIFA World Cup.
 He scored a hat trick in Sweden's 8-0 victory over Cuba, although many sources outside of FIFA have credited him with scoring 4 goals in that match.